-It is believed that the most efficient remedial action to take is the use of a protection/retention toe berm in conjunction with compacted pit run gravel to reinstate the slope to about 2H:1V (Figure 2).
+It is believed that the most efficient remedial action to take is the use of a protection/retention toe berm in conjunction with compacted pit run gravel to reinstate the slope to about 2H:1V (Figure 3).
 To effectively stabilize the slope, the reinstatement must occur working from the bottom to the top.
-This approach requires no further investigation or analysis.

-The toe berm can comprise traditional Class II rock riprap or gabion baskets.
-To place the berm, a crane or similar equipment could be used to lower the rocks into place.
+At the request of DFO, the toe berm is to comprise traditional Class II rock riprap with no instream work occurring between April 16 and June 30.
+To place the berm, a backhoe or similar equipment could be used to lower the rocks into place.
 The pit run gravel can be placed by dumping from the road edge and compacting in horizontal lifts with hand operated tampers or small compaction equipment.

-A more economic solution is to develop an access trail from the south side of the slide area using a "Bobcat" or similar small-sized equipment.
+A more economical solution may be to develop an access trail from the south side of the slide area using a "Bobcat" or similar small-sized equipment.
 At the river edge, it will be necessary to push out a narrow strip of gravel, say 1.5 m wide, to gain access to the slide area.
 The bobcat would then be used to transport construction materials to the toe area.
-For the gabion basket option, a further strip of gravel is required on which the baskets can be placed above the water line.
-Upon completion of the work, the access trail would be removed.
+The length of the trail would be no longer than about 10 m and would be constructed in water no deeper than about 50 mm to 150 mm deep (based on fall river levels).
+The amount of gravel placed to form the temporary path would be about 3 m and this would be constructed in very shallow (less than about 100 mm deep) water or above the river level (based on fall water levels).

-However, it is understood that both gravel and rock are very expensive in the Drumheller area.
-A quote obtained from Quadrock Trucking and Excavating in Drumheller indicated a delivered cost of \$15/m3 for pit run gravel and \$50/m3 for rock of nominal dimensions of 0.6 m.
-It is estimated that 80 m3 of rock and 1000 m3 of gravel are required.
+A quote obtained from Quadrock Trucking and Excavating in Drumheller indicated a delivered cost of \$15/m for pit run gravel and \$50/m for rock of nominal dimensions of 0.6 m.
+It is estimated that 80 m of rock and 1000 m of gravel are required.
 Based on these quantities, the estimated cost for the materials is \$19,000.
 Including an allowance for placement and compaction, and the provision and removal of the access trail, the total cost for the project is about \$35,000.